 Please note that the webcast course description will specify whether the course has been approved for ongoing peer reviewer education.

 Example of How to Meet Ongoing Educational Requirements through Webcasts

 Assume a team captain takes his first two-hour peer review webcast on June 5, 2013 and his fourth webcast on May 5, 2014.
 Effective May 5, 2014, the team captain has met his ongoing training requirements by obtaining eight hours of approved peer reviewer training.
 Assuming the team captain takes no additional training after that date, effective for reviews commencing on or after June 6, 2016 the team captain no longer meets his ongoing training requirements because he has not obtained eight hours of peer review CPE in the three years preceding the commencement of the review.
 The team captain would be required to attend additional training in order to perform reviews commencing on or after that date.

 To maintain the qualifications of a review captain, you should participate in eight hours of CPE in peer review training within three years prior to the commencement of a review.
 You should:

 1. Meet the ongoing qualification requirements for a System Review team captain, OR

-2. NEW FOR 2013: Complete "How To Perform an Engagement Review Under the AICPA Practice Monitoring Program" in live seminar format.
+2. Complete the "How to Perform an Engagement Review Under the AICPA Practice Monitoring Program" in live seminar format.